-- 6.1.
-Immediately on receipt of the complaint Montana will launch an investigation and within 28 days will be able to provide a full explanation to the complainant, either in writing or by arranging a meeting with the individuals concerned. - 6.2.
-If the issues are too complex to complete the investigation within 28 days, the complainant will be informed of any delays. - 6.3.
-Complaints against Montana or any member of staff will be taken seriously at all times.
-There will be an "investigative" style to complaints, leading to actions and a resolution within a clear timeframe. - 6.4.
-This guidance offers a conciliation process where resolution of complaints cannot be found. - 6.5.
-The manager / senior staff will record all complaints, regardless of the apparent severity, on the complaints record sheet. - 6.6.
-Complaints will not be recorded on individual resident files. - 6.7.
-The recorded details will indicate: - the name and signature of the person taking the complaint - the name of the person making the complaint - the date the complaint was made - the date of the alleged incidence or occurrence leading to the Complaint - details of the incidence or occurrence - the names of the resident, staff or others involved - any verifying evidence / witnesses - details of what action the complainant would like to be taken
+- 1 Immediately on receipt of the complaint Montana will launch an investigation and within 28 days will be in a position to provide a full explanation to the complainant, either in writing or by arranging a meeting with the individuals concerned. - 2 If the issues are too complex to complete the investigation within 28 days, the complainant will be informed of any delays. - 3 Complaints against Montana or any member of staff will be taken seriously at all times.
+There will be an "investigative" style to complaints, leading to actions and a resolution within a clear timeframe. - 4 This guidance offers a conciliation process where resolution of complaints cannot be found. - 5 The manager / senior staff will record all complaints, regardless of the apparent severity, on the complaints record sheet. - 6 Complaints will not be recorded on individual resident files. - 7 The recorded details will indicate: - the name and signature of the person taking the complaint - the name of the person making the complaint - the date the complaint was made - the date of the alleged incidence or occurrence leading to the